-Cotton: Portland Insurrectionists 'Little Different' from Successionists Who Tried to Take Over Fort Sumter in 1861
+Cotton: Portland Insurrectionists 'Little Different' from Secessionists Who Tried to Take Over Fort Sumter in 1861

-Tuesday, while being interviewed by Fox News Channel’s “Fox & Friends,” Sen. Tom Cotton (R-AR) explained how the “anarchists and insurrectionists” operating under the guise of protesters in Portland, OR were “little different” from the successionists that fired on Fort Sumter, SC in the prelude to the Civil War.
+Tuesday, while being interviewed by Fox News Channel’s “Fox & Friends,” Sen. Tom Cotton (R-AR) explained how the “anarchists and insurrectionists” operating under the guise of protesters in Portland, OR were “little different” from the secessionists that fired on Fort Sumter, SC in the prelude to the Civil War.

 Cotton declared given those in Portland were threatening federal property, and the local authorities were not cooperating, it was incumbent upon the federal government to act.